The Taylor 114ce Grand Auditorium: A Natural Looking Acoustic Guitar

 The one thing you need to keep in mind, especially in northern regions, is that the guitar will shift a bit over seasonal changes.
 While this is normal, having it looked at periodically by your local guitar tech will make sure it stays in proper playing condition.
 Of course, having the confidence of knowing how to set up a guitar yourself makes regular checkups much easier.

-At the same time the higher end of the guitar is easily accessed via the cutaway design.
+Regarding the body shape, the higher end of the guitar is easily accessed via the cutaway design.
 This can be an issue with dreadnought style guitars, and while the bottom of this instrument is realistically the same size as a dreadnought, the design seems more ergonomic.

 Higher up on the instrument the neck is thick, but not so much so that it is awkward in the user’s hands.
 All in, the guitar is 21 by 43 inches in size and is extremely light at around 13 pounds.
 However, for extended play a strap would still be a nice addition.
 That being said, the light weight adds to a crispy tone of the guitar.